darklordgrep/Mapbits/README.md

 - **Mapbits Geocoder** is a dynamic action that calculates a coordinate for an address defined in page items using the [Nominatim](https://nominatim.org/) geocoding service.
 It then sets the point geometry of the associated Mapbits Drawing plugin. to this coordinate.
 - **Mapbits Layer WMS** adds support for OGC Web Map Service (WMS) layers.
-- **Mapbits Layer ArcGIS REST GeoJSON** adds support for ArcGIS Rest vector data layers.
+- **Mapbits Layer ArcGIS REST GeoJSON** adds support for ArcGIS REST vector data layers.
 - **Mapbits Layer Raster** adds support for image layers with extent coordinates
 - **Mapbits Zoom To** is a dynamic action that pans and zooms the map view to the extent of a feature.
 - **Mapbits Labeler** labels a Map region native layer using the layer's tooltip or Info Window value.